☎ +1 214-659-1775 Signal: +1 214-659-1775 [email protected]

 MultiBit Classic: file locations and formats

-…but Classic also let you save wallets anywhere, so search every old drive for *.wallet and *.key files before concluding anything is lost.
+Classic also let you save wallets anywhere, so if the default folder is empty, search every old drive, backup disk, and cloud folder for *.wallet and *.key files before concluding anything is lost.

 The files that matter: